 holds for each source study $k \in \bc$, then for any constant $\varepsilon>0$, with probability at least $1- \varepsilon - (|\bc|+1)A_1 \exp( - A_2 \log p)$, we have that

 where $A_1, A_2, C_1, C_2$ are positive constants and their detailed formation are shown in the supplementary materials. \end{theorem}

-\begin{remark} The assumption \eqref{theorem 1 assumption} is a technical requirement to bound the infinite norms of subgradients in our proofs.
-Note that $r_k$ is actually the $\ell_1$-error bound of each $\wdelta^{(k)}$ under soft sparsity.
+\begin{remark} The assumption \eqref{theorem 1 assumption} is a technical requirement for parameter growth, where $r_k$ is actually the $\ell_1$-error bound of each $\wdelta^{(k)}$ under soft sparsity.
 A sufficient condition for \eqref{theorem 1 assumption} is to let $s^6(\log p)^2=o(n_k)$ and $r_k=o(n_k^{-1/4})$ for each $k \in \bc$, which is not harsh in the high-dimensional setting.
 Compared to Theorem 1 in \cite{li2023estimation} under the similar transfer framework, we relaxed their target size assumption $|\bc|n_0 \ll n_\bc$, and our choice for $\lambda_{\bbeta}$ frees the dependence on the unknown parameters $s$ and $h_1$.
 Moreover, our analysis allows the size of transferable set $|\bc|$ goes to infinity. \end{remark}